jkibe/recipes/content/recipes/miso-salmon/index.md

     image:
 ---

 This was a 2020 lockdown favorite of mine.
 It [comes from the late Taku Sekine](https://www.instagram.com/p/B_edxtSpg3q/) of Dersou and Cheval d'Or, two excellent restaurants in Paris.
 This makes one portion, though it's easy enough to scale up.
-I would recommend doing individual filets, however, rather than treating an enitre side of salmon as one piece.
+I would recommend doing individual filets, however, rather than treating an entire side of salmon as one piece.

 ### Ingredients

 * 60 g white miso
 * 30 g dry white wine or sake
 * 15 g sugar
-* 150 g filet salmon
+* 150 g fillet salmon

 ### Method